Table of Contents

 A Process-Based Framework for the Atmosphere

 The graphic above shows the four types of processes in the atmosphere, more specifically in the troposphere, its lowest layer.
-The troposphere extends from the surface to a height of about 11 kilometers, on average.
 Tropo- is the Greek root for “changing”.
+The troposphere extends from the surface to a height of about 11 kilometers, on average; however, its depth tends to be shallower in colder temperatures and thicker in warmer ones due to air’s tendency to expand as it warms.

 At the largest scales in the troposphere, the dominant interactions arise from the coupling between thermodynamic and kinematic processes.
 Temperature gradients across continents and oceans establish pressure gradients.
-Air is drawn from high toward low pressure, creating broad accelerations of air.
-These accelerations organize into the jet stream when the horizontal temperature contrasts in the midlatitudes become sharp enough to support a strong pressure gradient.
-Thus, thermodynamic structure and kinematic response reinforce one another over thousands of kilometers, producing a directed flow that persists for days or weeks.
+Air is then drawn from high toward low pressure, creating broad accelerations of air.
+These accelerations contribute to the development of the jet stream as strong midlatitude temperature contrasts strengthen horizontal pressure gradients and vertical wind shear.
+Thus, thermodynamic structure and kinematic response reinforce one another over thousands of kilometers, producing a directed flow that can persist for days or weeks.

 The Four Types of Atmospheric Processes